 Battery life and charging

-For a long time, Android had an advantage in the charging department, because many Android phones offered fast charging capabilities and wireless charging.
-However, Apple’s iPhone 8, 8 Plus, and iPhone X all offer wireless charging and fast charging.
-It’s worth noting you have to buy the fast charging adapter separately, whereas it’s usually provided in the box with an Android phone.
+For a long time, Android had an advantage in the charging department, because many Android phones offered fast-charging capabilities and wireless charging.
+However, Apple’s iPhone 8, 8 Plus, and iPhone X adopted wireless charging and fast charging, and all the newer iPhones support both.
+It’s worth noting you have to buy the fast-charging adapter separately, whereas it’s usually provided in the box with an Android phone.

 Apple’s iOS offers consistent and timely software updates and security patches.
 If you want the same experience on Android, then you must buy one of Google’s Pixel phones.
-This is how iOS version share breaks down according to Mixpanel research:
+This is how iOS version shares break down according to the official Apple Developer website:

-Almost 90 percent of all iOS devices are now running the latest version.
-By contrast, only 0.5 percent of Android devices are running the latest Android 8.1 Oreo.
+Almost 80 percent of all iOS devices are now running the latest version.
+By contrast, we don’t know how many Android devices are running the latest Android 9.0 Pie, but it’s a very small percentage of the total.
 This is how Android breaks down according to the official Android Developer website:

 If you want the latest features, bug fixes, and security updates, then you should choose iOS.

 This has always been one of Android’s main strengths.
-It’s very easy to theme your phone, you can set up the layout you want on your home screen, add widgets and shortcuts, and even change your entire user interface with launchers.
+It’s very easy to customize your phone — you can set up the layout you want on your home screen, add widgets and shortcuts, and even change your entire user interface with launchers.

 You can set backgrounds in iOS and there’s limited support for widgets, but you don’t have anything like the same level of freedom.
 Android also allows you to set up third-party apps as your default options for many things that are still locked down in iOS.
 If you enjoy tinkering, or you want a truly unique, personalized look for your home screen, then Android is the platform for you.

-The perception that Android is more complicated than iOS prevails, but there’s no need to dive into customization options if you don’t want to.
+The perception that Android is more complicated than iOS prevails, but there’s no need to dive into customization options.
 Both platforms offer a good range of accessibility features.

 Ultimately, iOS is simpler and easier to use in some important ways.
 It’s uniform across all iOS devices, whereas Android is slightly different on devices from different manufacturers.
 We also think iOS is less cluttered and more streamlined than most Android phones, although Google’s stock Android is every bit as elegant and accessible.